 Remember that you’ll be in the snow, so consider whether your dog tolerates colder weather well.
 The shorter the dog, the closer to the cold ground they are.
 And the shorter their fur, the less protection they have against the sustained cold.

-What Dog Skijoring Equipment Do You Need?
+Dog Skijoring Equipment You’ll Need

 Safety Tips for Skijoring with Your Dog